Transforming Healthcare Coaching

 Disclaimer: Although we are trained medical professionals, we are not acting in a clinical capacity on this podcast.
 We do not use our medical licenses or provide medical, mental health, or therapeutic services in this setting.
 The content shared in this episode is based on our personal experiences, opinions, and coaching backgrounds, and is intended for informational and entertainment purposes only.
 It should not be taken as medical advice, therapy, or professional counseling, nor used as a substitute for individualized medical or mental health care.
 Always seek the guidance of qualified healthcare professionals regarding any medical or mental health concerns.
 The views and opinions expressed are solely those of the hosts and guests and do not represent the positions of our employers or affiliated organizations.

-Monday Jun 08, 2026
+Jun 8, 2026

-Monday Jun 08, 2026
+Jun 8, 2026

 In this episode, co-hosts Klaus Grim and Gillian Faith explore why healthcare teams struggle to see themselves as part of a larger system — and how shifting from blame to curiosity, fostering psychological safety, and embracing systemic team coaching can unlock stronger communication, collaboration, and wellbeing across every level of care.